NHopewell/import-this/about.markdown

 Find out why this is the case by [clicking here](https://nhopewell.github.io/import-this/2021/02/11/the-is-operator.html)

-I have interest in getting involved with the Python community, so if you find this stuff interesting, please reach out to me.
+I have interest in getting involved with the Python community and I'd love to hear about your interests and journey to Python and/or coding in general.
+So if you find this stuff interesting, or just want to chat, please reach out to me.

 My personal website is here __________ .

+By the way, this blog was built with <a href="https://jekyllrb.com/" target="_blank">Jekyll</a>.